hamzamohd/personal-projects/my-app/src/pages/learnings/README.md

 How map works
 How to convert map to for loop
 How forEach works
 How to convert for loop to forEach

 ---

 How jsx processes arrays
-Exp ain through example of same thing rendered with array and without array
+Explain through example of same thing rendered with array and without array

-Why we use map instead of forEach or for loop in jsx \* (slightly advanced, can skip first) Exa ple of how to render a simple list using map
+Why we use map instead of forEach or for loop in jsx \* (slightly advanced, can skip first) Example of how to render a simple list using map
 Why map doesn’t work when multiple arrays are involved, and how for loop can be used instead, by generating the array first outside of return

-Exa ple of how to render a list with each list item composed of elements from different array
+Example of how to render a list with each list item composed of elements from different array

 ---